-Provided they have led to an evidenced pass result, lectures undertaken during the first year of a 4year EPSRC CDT programme, including those during the MSc phase of the Diamond or TMCS CDT programmes and academic lecture courses taught as part of the Year one Fusion 'CDT-lite' 3.5year programme, and the Faraday Institution's (FI) 4y programme are acceptable in lieu of the two assessed lecture courses required for the Materials Transfer of Status process.
-CDT and FI students are expected to attend at least seven colloquia during the first two or three terms for which they are based mainly in the Department of Materials at Oxford.
+Provided they have led to an evidenced pass result, lectures undertaken during the first year of a 4-year EPSRC CDT programme are acceptable in lieu of the two assessed lecture courses required for the Materials Transfer of Status process.
+CDT students are expected to attend at least seven colloquia during the first two or three terms for which they are based mainly in the Department of Materials at Oxford.